santiagoroca/Web-Socket-Router/README.md

 Overview
 --------
-This is implementation of websocket to provide a clear way to connecto to and from a websocket server.
+This is implementation of websocket to provide a clear way to connect to and from a websocket server.
 Providing tools such, methods, routes, and filters.